A DIY plant stand made from a tomato cage that you use in the garden? Yup!

 Then I put my bucket in to check the fit and it was perfect, and surprisingly sturdy.

 I liked the fit but I wanted to add just a bit of color to the cage.
-Rust-Oleum spray paint in Hammered Bronze was the perfect choice.
+Spray paint in Hammered Bronze was the perfect choice.

 It was just the touch it needed.